Hopes dim for Putin-Zelensky peace summit

 The veteran Russian diplomat said Putin was “ready to meet Zelensky” as soon as an agenda was prepared.
 He added that such an agenda was “not ready at all.”

-In Kyiv, speaking alongside visiting NATO chief Mark Rutte, Zelensky said Ukraine had "no agreements with the Russians."
+In Kyiv, speaking alongside visiting North Atlantic Treaty Organization chief Mark Rutte, Zelensky said Ukraine had “no agreements with the Russians.”

-On Thursday, Zelensky had accused Russia of "trying to wriggle out of holding a meeting," adding that Moscow wanted to continue the offensive.

-The question of eventual security guarantees for Ukraine has been front and center during the latest US-led diplomatic push to broker a peace deal to end the conflict.